purplesyringa/site/blog/thoughts-on-rust-hashing/index.md

 Okay, so padding is a terrible idea.
 Can we accumulate a buffer instead?
 How much hashes I had to scroll through in SMHasher before I found *one* Rust implementation that took this approach is a warning bell.

 [The implementation I found](https://docs.rs/farmhash/1.1.5/src/farmhash/lib.rs.html#92-110), of course, stores a `Vec<u8>` and passes it to the underlying hasher in `finish`.
-I believe I don't need to explain why allocating during hash function is not the brightest idea.
+I believe I don't need to explain why allocating in a hash function is not the brightest idea.

 Let's consider [another implementation](https://docs.rs/highway/1.2.0/src/highway/portable.rs.html#272-288) that stores a fixed-size buffer instead.
 Huh, that's a lot of `if`s and `for`s.
 I wonder what Godbolt will say about this.
 Let's try something very simple: